shgnplaatjies/GautrainCostCalculator/README.md

 ## Limitations

 Currently, the script only subtracts R14 reload charges from your history and it ignores all other reloads.
-Because Gautrain csv's don't have a distinguish between Rail-User Bus discounts and Card Reloads/Top-Ups, and it seems like the discount is always R14.
+Because Gautrain csv's don't distinguish between Rail-User Bus discounts and Card Reloads/Top-Ups, and it seems like the discount is always R14.

 # License